suborbital/reactr/README.md

 ```
 As you can see, the "recursive" jobs from the `generic` runner get queued up after the two jobs that don't recurse.

-Note that you cannot get result values from job groups, the error returned from `Wait()` will be the first error from any of the results in the group, if any.
+Note that you cannot get result values from result groups, the error returned from `Wait()` will be the first error from any of the results in the group, if any.
 To get result values from a group of jobs, put them in an array and call `Then` on them individually.

 **TIP** If you return a group from a Runnable's `Run`, calling `Then()` on the result will recursively call `Wait()` on the group and return the error to the original caller!
 You can easily chain jobs and job groups in various orders.